Daniel1999Akama/moringa_phase4_project/README.md

     This is the default URL where the application will be running locally.

 # Collaborators
+feel free  to visit this jupyternotebook and contact below emails

 Rosemary Nyakio: @nyakio19roseary@gmail.com
 Maureen Anduuru: @moesaitia@gmail.com
 Daniel Akama: